CMU Pocket Sphinx engine back-end¶

 "en") by default.

-Audio configuration options used to record from the microphone, validate input wave files in and write wave files if the training data directory is set.
+Audio configuration options are used to record from the microphone and to validate input wave files.

 These options must match the requirements for the acoustic model being used.
 The default values match the requirements for the 16kHz CMU US English models.